 The marketing field is a wide umbrella for many speciality areas from SEO and social media to brand management and user experience.
 In fact, there are over 100 different types of marketing.
+What type of brand you need managed also matters.
+Running a political social media campaign is different than a campaign for a business.
 On top of that you have the choice of hiring a freelancer, agency, or in-house.

 We know, it’s a lot to consider!

 That’s why we’ve put together this guide to help you not only define what type of marketer your business needs but give you resources and tips on how to find them.

 Today, the majority of marketing skills you should look for are in the digital space.
 Over the last decade online advertising and marketing has become a major focus for businesses.
 Below is a list of the different types of skills digital marketers can possess.